United States Code

 (c)

-Family’s contribution from assets
+Family’s available assets

 (1)